lausek/lausek.github.io/_drafts/better-results-with-variant-types.md

 ### Usage

-After including this macro we can instantiate results (only) by using the static methods `ok` and `err`.
+After including the macro, we can (only) instantiate results by using the static methods `ok` and `err`.
+This guarantees that we cannot change the inner data once creation has happened.

 ``` abap
 declare_result ty_sigma i string.